ansible-learnfest/ansible-learnfest-guide/content/3-track-1/4-use-pah/_index.md

 ### Integrate **Private Automation Hub** into Automation Controller

-* In you PAH go to **Collections->API token management**, hit **Load Token** and copy the token.
-Put it somewhere, the token will change every time you have to get it this way again!
+* In your PAH go to **Collections->API token management**, hit **Load Token** and copy the token.
+Put it somewhere, the token will change every time you have to get it this way!
 * In Controller, go to **Resources->Credentials** and **Add** three new credentials:
   * Name them **PAH community**, **PAH certified** and **Pah published**
   * All belong to the **Organisation** `default`